danriti/moleskine/the-right-stuff/README.md

 2. Defer *everything* else, especially anything that will block rendering for "below the fold" content.

-This is where things get interesting.
+Let's get started, shall we?

 #### 4. Remove render-blocking Javascript